-“While I don’t want to contribute to the conflict associated with mined diamonds, I really don’t think a lab-created diamond is for me.
+“While I don’t want to contribute to the conflict associated with mined diamonds, I really don’t think a lab-grown diamond is for me.
 Are there any other options?”.
 My answer is always, “Yes.
 Have you thought about a recycled diamond or an heirloom diamond?”

 See, most people think that my passion is diamond technologies, but really my passion is people, especially being an advocate for oppressed women and children.
-And although I love lab-created diamonds I get excited when I get this honest and compassionate question.
+And although I love lab-grown diamonds I get excited when I get this honest and compassionate question.
 It’s easy to love diamonds and what they represent, but not at the cost of harming another person or damaging fragile ecosystems, so the real question is...
 Can you ever feel good about wearing a mined diamond?

-Just like the lab-created diamonds we offer at MiaDonna, I knew there had to be a safer and cleaner way to reduce the mining effects these commodities put on native communities and the environment.
-So, for the people who would prefer a mined diamond to lab-created - a recycled diamond is the way to go.
+Just like the lab-grown diamonds we offer at MiaDonna, I knew there had to be a safer and cleaner way to reduce the mining effects these commodities put on native communities and the environment.
+So, for the people who would prefer a mined diamond to lab-grown - a recycled diamond is the way to go.
 Yes, this diamond was once a conflict diamond, however, by purchasing a recycled diamond instead of a newly mined one you are not contributing to the continued conflict associated with getting diamonds from the earth.
 Here are my Top 5 Reasons to Choose a Recycled Diamond:

 1. It’s good for the environment